ctb/titus-blog/src/2014-function-of-unknown-genes.rst

-   This is essentially the notion that we should focus in on a few model systems that are genetically tractable (culturable, transformable, and possessed of genome editing techniques) and explore, explore, explore.
+   This is essentially the notion that we should focus in on a few model systems that are genetically tractable (culturable, transformable, and maybe even possessed of genome editing techniques) and explore, explore, explore.
 I'm not sure which microbes are tractable, or could be made tractable, but I gather we are lacking model systems representative of a broad swath of marine microbes, at least.

    The upsides to this approach are that we know how to do it, and all of the modern -omics tools can be brought to bear to accelerate
    progress: genome, transcriptome, and proteome sequencing, as well as metabolomics.

-   The downsides are that this approach is slow, time consuming, and not particularly scalable.
+   The downsides are that this approach is slow to start, time consuming, and not particularly scalable.
 Because of that I'm not sure there's much support for funding.

 2. Transcriptome assisted culture.